Vivojay/YouTube-wav-Downloader/README.md

 ## Method 5 of 5 [Download songs from Spotify Playlists]:

+### This requires you to register on developers.spotify.com as a developer and get your "SPOTIFY API KEY"
+If you are NOT familiar with this, you can leave this method.
+This method delves into a bit more advanced stuff than the rest of this program.

+Anyways, if you want a quick start, view this small and quick ["BASIC TUTORIAL"](#extras---spotify-developers-tutorial) and come back here once you're done.

 ### Simple guide on **How to find spotify playlist URIs** given later. . .
 ### This method is similar to Method 4:
 #### To download spotify playlists, all you need to do is add their links to a txt file named **"spot_playlists.txt"** in **this project's folder**.